scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 The matrix should contain the versions you are interested in.
 You can also test on other OS's if you are building any extensions or are worried about your package on macOS or Windows.
 Fail-fast is optional.

-It currently is still simplest to use version 1 of the checkout, since version 2 strips too much from the repository for `setuptools_scm` to work.
-Recently, using `with: fetch-depth: 0` started recovering tag history (it didn't originally).

 The formula here for installing should be identical for all users; and using [PEP 517](https://www.python.org/dev/peps/pep-0517/)/[518](https://www.python.org/dev/peps/pep-0518/)